 - Supplements.
 If you think you need to take a supplement to get enough calcium, check with your doctor first.
 Calcium carbonate and calcium citrate are good forms of calcium supplements.
 Be careful not to get more than 2,000 mg of calcium a day if you are 51 or older.
 Younger adults may be able to tolerate up to 2500 mg a day but check with your doctor.
 Too much can increase the chance of developing kidney stones.

 - Vitamin D. Your body uses vitamin D to absorb calcium.
 Being out in the sun for a total of 20 minutes every day helps most people's bodies make enough vitamin D. You can also get vitamin D from eggs, fatty fish like salmon, cereal and milk fortified with vitamin D, as well as from supplements.
 People aged 51 to 70 should have 600 IU daily.
 More than 4,000 IU of vitamin D each day is not recommended.
 Talk to your doctor to see how much is right for you because it may harm your kidneys and even lower bone mass.

 - Estrogen.
 Estrogen, a hormone produced by the ovaries, helps protect against bone loss.
-It is used as treatment for the prevention of osteoporosis.
+It can be used as treatment for the prevention of osteoporosis.
 Replacing estrogen lost after menopause (when the ovaries stop most of their production of estrogen) slows bone loss and improves the body's absorption and retention of calcium.
 But, because estrogen therapy carries risks, it is only recommended for women at high risk for osteoporosis and/or severe menopausal symptoms.
 To learn more, talk to your doctor about the pros and cons of estrogen therapy.